 The FasTrackTM display shows just to the right of the scale.
 This changes all echoes into short horizontal bars, replicating a flasher sonar.
 The zoom bar on the far right shows the area that's zoomed when the zoom is in use.
 (See the Zoom section for more information.)

 Full Sonar Chart.
-The Overlay Data (depth and water temperature) are both set to the small text size.
+The Overlay Data (depth and water temperature) are set to different text sizes.

 Split Zoom Sonar Chart